djccs/homework/README.md

-Mighty Block - Software Automation Engineer
 Exercise:
-We have just finished developing a Service that acts as a Single Sign On for the Forte ecosystem implementing the OpenID Connect standard.
+We have just finished developing a Service that acts as a Single Sign On for the ecosystem implementing the OpenID Connect standard.
 It will enable users to do:
 ● Login in all the different products using the same credentials ● Create an account if it does not exist
-● Get identity tokens (id_token) that other products within the Forte ecosystem can use to validate the user has been authenticated.
+● Get identity tokens (id_token) that other products within the ecosystem can use to validate the user has been authenticated.

 The public endpoints that need to be tested are: